DusterTheFirst/ecs-notes/October 13th 2020.md

 ; and represents the name of someone donating to charity
 ```

-*Now that we have our data type all layed out for us, we should now create (at least) 2 examples of the data type*
+Now that we have our data type all layed out for us, we should now create (at least) 2 examples of the data type.
 ```scheme
 (define DONORNAME1 "Paul")
 (define DONORNAME2 false)
 ```

-*Once we have some examples we can make a template*
+Once we have some examples we can make a template:
 ```scheme
 (define (donor-template dn)
     (cond [(string? dn) ...]